htmldbjs/htmldbjs/docs/methods/hideLoader.md

 ### `HTMLDB.hideLoader`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method hides the loader of the `tableElement` with the `type`.

 #### Description